 Research projects prioritised for funding during Flow-MER are summarised below and in Table 4.1.
-A full description of the research undertaken and an update on research progress are provided in the Research Summary (Thurgate et al. 2023, yet to be published).
+A full description of the research undertaken and an update on research progress are provided in the 2023 Research Summary (Attachment I).

 4.2.1 Waterbird movements